afoley587/secure-me/README.md

             self.names.append(names[index])
 ```

-As you can see, we are just going to walk through every file in a given
-data list.
-We are then going to load the image using the `face_recognition`
-library, and then we are going to get the facial data fro those images.
-Finally, we are just going to store the image, encoding, and name in our
-parallel arrays.

 Our search isn't much more complicated.

 The first two lines of the function should look very similar.
 We are
-first using the `face_recognition.face_locations` function to search the give
+first using the `face_recognition.face_locations` function to search the given frame
 for any faces.
 These faces may or may not be recognized by the system, but at least
 we know if there are or are not faces.

 Next, we use the `face_recognition.face_encodings` function to search each face in the
 image and create the facial encodings from those locations.
 Essentially, we are decomposing
-the face into a set of data that our system can use as a comparator.
+the faces at the `face_locations` into a set of data that our system can use as a comparator.

 ```python
     # face_detector.py